Close

 Science fiction mechas are assembled from all manner of precious alloy, but what’s the strongest mineral combination of all?
 That’d be C12H22O11, or sugar.
 Since the gingerbread man is basically a mech constructed from the above chemical structure, we recommend you snack on these whilst perusing the pages of The Genesis of Misery

-opens in a new windowImage Placeholder of - 26Classic Sugar Cookie — opens in a new windowDaughter of Redwinter by Ed McDonald
+Place holder of - 90Classic Sugar Cookie — Daughter of Redwinter by Ed McDonald

 And speaking of sugar, we can’t get enough of that sweet, sweet stuff, so here it is in its classic form: The Archetypal Sugar Cookie.
 For those who love the classics, we have to suggest you partake in this treatly feast with a copy of Daughter of Redwinter in your non-cookie-eating hand.
 It’s a fantasy adventure about a young woman with a bow and arrow she can shoot and ghosts she can unfortunately see, trying to keep alive in a world that would destroy her over her secret ghost-sight powers.